Museum Manifesto. Humans and other animals

 High speed extinction

-Yet humans are only one part of what makes up animal life, all of the elements of which, from individuals to entire ecosystems, depend on each other.
-Humans need to relearn “to live with” other species.
-This means onsite conservation, by defining specific protected areas, by legislating and by involving local human populations, as well as through offsite conservation, for instance by breeding at-risk species in order to expand their genetic diversity with a view to boosting their populations.
+Yet humans are only one part of what makes up animal life, all the elements of which, from individuals to entire ecosystems, depend on each other.
+Humans need to learn "to live with" other species again.
+This means in-situ conservation, by defining specific protected areas, by legislating and by involving local human populations, as well as through offsite conservation, for instance by the captive breeding of threatened species in order to expand their genetic diversity with a view to boosting their populations.

-The legislation has been adapted to ensure this protection, and other animals are no longer considered as goods and chattels but as sentient beings, because from now on we need to “ think about the future of humans with other species and therefore partly for them ”.
+French legislation has been adapted to ensure this protection, and other animals are no longer considered as goods and chattels but rather as sentient beings, because from now on we need to "think about the future of humans with other species and therefore partly for them".

 Labour, (Pflügende Ochsen, bœufs labourant) (1868), Huile sur toile, Zurich, collection particulière